Ring-a-Pose: A Ring for Continuous Hand Pose Tracking

 We use a leave-one-participant-out (LOPO) cross-validation to simulate when the new user does not provide any calibration data.
 For each participant, in addition to the data from the other 11 participants (43.97 min x 11 = 8.06h), we also add data collected from 5 researchers (9.96h).
 In total, 18.02 hours of training data from 16 hands are used.

 Overall, we achieved a mean MPJPE of 14.1 mm (SD=5 mm) across 12 participants.
 The impact of sensor occlusion is shown in Fig.~\ref{fig: pose-UIUD}(a).
 The error distribution of joint distance errors is shown as the orange line in Fig.~\ref{fig: pose-UIUD}(b).
-We further break down the result into individual joints as shown in orange bars in Fig.~\ref{fig: pose-joints} (a).
-Not surprisingly, The joints that are further away from the wrist exhibit larger errors.
+The breakdown of the errors in different axes are: x (left/right of the palm) = 5.8 mm, y (up/down of the palm) = 8.0 mm, and z (front/back of the palm) = 6.7 mm.
+The individual joint error breakdown, orange bars in Fig.~\ref{fig: pose-joints}(a), show that the joints that are further away from the wrist exhibit larger errors, not surprisingly.